ITMS Tools, Devices, Systems

 Electronic traveler information signs are used to provide information in support of incident management, construction activities, adverse environmental conditions, and changes in traffic patterns and special events.

-Traveler information is pushed from TMC to permanent, portable or virtual signs.
+Traveler information is pushed from the TMC to both permanent and portable signs

 Computer-Aided Dispatch (CAD)